 Women’s Education Project (WEP) partners with girl-focused NGOs in India to providing our I Am a Leader Academy for young, underprivileged women to become economically independent leaders.

-WEP Centers are lively, safe places where within a spirited community of peers, young women expand their understanding of the world, develop and express their own opinions, find their voice, discover career ambitions and ignite their inner spark.
+WEP Academies are lively, safe places where within a spirited community of peers, young women expand their understanding of the world, develop and express their own opinions, find their voice, discover career and entrepreneurial ambitions and ignite their inner spark.

-South Asia has the highest prevalence of child marriage in the world.
-1 in 2 girls in South Asia marry before the age of 18.
+India has one of the highest prevalence of child marriage in the world.
+7% of girls are married before 15, and 27% before the age of 18.

 50% of women in India between the age of 15 and 49 are anemic.

 73% of women work within their homes or at daily wage, sometimes unsafe, irregular employment.

 Of the 73% of women who work within their homes or at daily wage work, most do not have a voice and therefore, do not participate in their homes or communities.